Skip to content

 7. Costa Merlata Beach

 Also known as Darcena, Costa Merlata is a must-visit.
 Located twenty minutes from Ostuni, this is one of the best beaches in Puglia.
-We guarantee that you will fall in love with this beach; even the road to it is spectacular, with endless olive groves surrounding it.
+We guarantee you will fall in love with this beach; even the road to it is spectacular, with endless olive groves surrounding it.

 8. Vignanotica Beach